Religious institute: Terminology

-In common parlance, all members of male religious institutes are often termed "monks" and those of female religious institutes "nuns", although in a more accurate sense, a monk is one who lives in a monastery under a monastic rule such as that of Saint Benedict.
-Benedictines have traditionally used the form of address "Dom" for men and "Dame" for solemnly professed nuns.

-The term "friar" properly refers to a member of a male mendicant order, (such as Franciscans).
+In common parlance, all members of male religious institutes are often termed monks and those of female religious institutes nuns, although in an accurate sense, a monk is one who lives in a monastery under a monastic rule such as that of Saint Benedict.
+The term friar properly refers to a male member of a mendicant order.

-Priests in vows retain their usual title of "Father".

-The term "nun" was in the 1917 Code of Canon Law officially reserved for members of a women's religious institute of solemn vows, and is sometimes applied only to those who devote themselves wholly to the contemplative life and belong to one of the enclosed religious orders living and working within the confines of a monastery and reciting the Liturgy of the Hours in community.
+The term nun was in the 1917 Code of Canon Law reserved for members of a women's religious institute of solemn vows, and is sometimes applied only to those who devote themselves wholly to the contemplative life and belong to one of the enclosed religious orders living and working within the and reciting the Liturgy of the Hours in community.

-Religious who are not clergy tend to be called "Brother" or "Sister".
-With a few exceptions, all men in vows who are not priests and would therefore not be addressed as "Father" are addressed as "Brother".
-Women religious are addressed as "Sister".
-The 1917 Code of Canon Law reserved the term "nun" (Latin: monialis) for women religious who took solemn vows and used the word "sister" (Latin: soror) exclusively for members of institutes for women that it classified as "congregations"; for "nuns" and "sisters" jointly it used the Latin word religiosae (women religious).
-The current Code of Canon Law has dropped those distinctions.
-Some women superiors are properly addressed as "Mother" or "Reverend Mother".

-Historically, what are now called religious institutes were distinguished as either religious orders, whose members took solemn vows, or religious congregations, whose members took simple vows.
-Since the 1983 Code of Canon Law, only the term "religious institute" is used, while the distinction between solemn and simple vows is still maintained.
+Historically, what are now called religious institutes were distinguished as either religious orders, whose members make solemn vows, or religious congregations, whose members make simple vows.
+Since the 1983 Code of Canon Law, only the term religious institute is used, while the distinction between solemn and simple vows is still maintained.